Skip to main content

 Processing options on Task import

 These options can be accessed in Configuration ⇒ Task CSV Import.
-To display these options on each Task import enable the option to Show processing options on Task import so you can have more control over each import, in case the files you use for import differ in any way.
+To display these options on each Task import, enable the option to Show processing options on Task import so you can have more control over each import in case the files you use for import differ in any way.

-Here you can do the following actions:
+Here, you can do the following actions:

 • Automatically convert date format - Instead of changing the date format in the file to YYYYMMDD each time you want to upload Tasks, you can specify the date format from the file and have eLogii automatically convert it to a readable format.

-• Before importing, change past and non-existing dates in the CSV - In case you want to upload Tasks with past dates, you can covert the date on the spot by clicking on the date picker and choosing a new date.
+• Before importing, change past and non-existing dates in the CSV. - In case you want to upload Tasks with past dates, you can covert the date on the spot by clicking on the date picker and choosing a new date.

 • Import Tasks at the same location as one Task with multiple items - eLogii will recognize that Tasks on the same location should be regarded as separate items.

-• Import Tasks with same reference as one Task with multiple items - In case the first option wouldn't work for you as Tasks with the same location don't necessarily mean items, you can use the reference field to achieve this.
+• Import Tasks with the same reference as one Task with multiple items - In case the first option wouldn't work for you as Tasks with the same location don't necessarily mean items, you can use the reference field to achieve this.

 • File has no header - In case your file has no headers, when this option is enabled, eLogii will allow you to write header names within the import screen, as a comma-separated list of column names.
-Column names must match the preset mapping names, or follow eLogii field naming conventions.
+Column names must match the preset mapping names or follow eLogii field naming conventions.

 There is also the option to Group Tasks on Import which allows users to set conditions based on which Tasks that meet the conditions will be grouped as items.